Can Tattoos Help With Body Image? We Asked 7 Women

 I have five pieces of bones on my body: a skull on the back of my leg and some bone fragments in other places.
 While pretty much all my other tattoos have meaning, the bones don’t.
 I thought they were beautiful, they’re a part of me and all of us, so why not put them on my skin.
 They sit in perfectly with my other tattoos, because they’re quite small and act as great space fillers.

 My grandmother is a doctor and because of her, I was looking into medical illustration – I was even going to go to the US to study it.
 But it’s a dying trait now – everything is digital.
-Ever since then, I’ve enjoyed drawing bones.
-Bones are considered gross, but there's something beautiful about skeletons to me.
-It’s always been dismissed as morbid.
-In my paintings, I’m not trying to glorify it, but make something that’s seen as ugly, beautiful.
+Ever since then I’ve enjoyed drawing bones.
+Bones are considered gross but there's something beautiful about skeletons to me.
+It’s always been dismissed as gross or morbid.
+In my paintings, I’m not trying to glorify it but make something that’s seen as ugly, beautiful.

 I first started getting tattoos to cover up scars.
 You can’t really say you’ve recovered from depression, but I went through a really dark time when I was self-harming, and my first two tattoos were to cover up scars that were pretty prominent and I couldn't get rid of by laser.
 My dad and I got a tattoo together in Latin: ‘Per aspera ad astra’ which means ‘Through hardships to the stars’.
 I wanted to show off my growth that he supported me through – I got past that point in my life where I was self-harming and became a stronger person.